 Learning a new behavior is just like learning any other skill.
 It can be hard at first.
 But even while you’re learning you can go a long way toward raising the level of positivity in your relationship, which is another key Gottman found to making a relationship work.

-If the horsemen are running loose in your relationship and you need some help corralling them, give me a call.
-Let’s talk about how to get you back in the saddle of a good relationship.
+Now that you understand the horsemen you are more empowered.
+However, if they’ve been running loose in your relationship for a long time you probably need some help corralling them.
+Give me a call.
+That’s what I’m here for.
+Let’s get you back in the saddle of a good relationship.